-Some individuals who wonder why they should go to college simply suffer from commitment phobia.
+Some individuals who search for reasons to go to college simply suffer from commitment phobia.
 Don’t look at college as a long-term contract that you’re not going to be able to get out of once you start.
 And don’t feel like you need to decide on a major area of study before starting college.
 College is a time for you test yourself, explore your interests, see what the possibilities are, and to see what you can achieve.
 And don’t worry, you’re not alone.
 Most other students attending college are going to be in the exact same boat you’re in.
 There are also a variety of resources, provided by most universities, to help you through college, including academic advisors, professors accessible on campus, tutoring academic support, full-time counseling staff and more.

 While the prospect of attending college may seem a bit daunting and even suffocating, don’t forget that you still get to live your life.
 You’ll be able to participate in a variety of extracurricular activities, social groups, maintain a job, or even pursue a career while completing your studies.
 You may even find that college ends up being much more enjoyable and fulfilling than you ever expected.

 Deciding Which College is Best

 Sometimes when students wonder, “why should I go to college,” they are actually just nervous about picking the right one.
 There isn’t necessarily a “best” college.
 Each college offers a different experience and unique educational opportunities.
 Your task shouldn’t be to identify the top ranked colleges but rather to figure out which college is best for you.
 Your choice of college will depend on your personal and career interests, occupational goals as well as past academic record.
 If you’re still in high school you should talk with your high school counselor about all your options.
 Consider attending any open houses provided by local colleges in your area, use the Internet to research colleges that fit your expectations and requirements, and contact individual colleges to speak with their guidance and admission counselors.